ungleich/cdist/docs/man/man1/cdist.rst

     Path to a cdist manifest or - to read from stdin

+.. option:: -n, --dry-run

+    Do not execute code

 .. option:: -p, --parallel

     Operate on multiple hosts in parallel